-Everything in Wrath of the Lich King Classic’s five content phases
+Everything in Wrath of the Lich King Classic’s five content phases, Phase 1 raids now live

 Like WoW Classic and Burning Crusade Classic before it, Wrath of the Lich King Classic starts at a late patch (3.3.5) in terms of balance and class changes, but game content will roll out over the course of five phases, as well as a prepatch interval I’m terming “phase zero.”
 It mimics the original game release to an extent, but there will be some items whose availability will be unlocked as well over the course of the phases.

-Wrath Classic launches on September 26, the prepatch is coming on August 30, and Phase 1 raids opening on October 6h.
+Wrath Classic is now live, with Phase 1 raids open as of October 6.
 We still don’t know exactly when its subsequent phases will launch, but we can still talk about what they include.
 So let’s take a look at each of Wrath Classic’s phases, and when everything will kick off.

 Wrath Classic prepatch, starting August 30